-Pulitzer Prize nominee Marian Rizzo has written four contemporary novels and two biblical era novels in additon to her non-fiction and inspirational writing.
+Pulitzer Prize nominee Marian Rizzo has written five contemporary novels and two biblical era novels in additon to her non-fiction and inspirational writing.
 She’s been a journalist for twenty-five years with the Ocala Star-Banner Newspaper, part of the Gatehouse Media Group.
 Now retired, Marian has continued to work with the Star-Banner as a correspondent.
 She’s won numerous awards in journalism, including the New York Times Chairman’s Award and first place in the annual Amy Foundation Writing Awards.

 Marian lives in Ocala, Florida, with her daughter Vicki who has Down Syndrome.
 Her other daughter, Joanna, is the mother of three children.
 Grandparenting has added another element of joy to Marian’s busy schedule, which includes workouts five times a week, lots of reading, and lunches with the girls.